RaminMajidi/RaminMajidi/README.md

 ###

-<p align="left">- 🔭 I'm working as FrontEnd Developer in PartaCode<br>- 📚 I am currently improving my skills<br>-💻 I'm trying to learn new technologies.
+<p align="left">- 🔭 I'm working as FrontEnd Developer in Noavaran<br>- 📚 I am currently improving my skills<br>-💻 I'm trying to learn new technologies.
 To face new challenges and try to solve them</p>

 ###